cyrildewit/eloquent-viewable/README.md

 php artisan vendor:publish --provider="CyrildeWit\EloquentViewable\EloquentViewableServiceProvider" --tag="migrations"
 ```

-After publishing the migration file you can create the `view` table by running the migrations.
+After publishing the migration file you can create the `views` table by running the migrations.
 However, if you already have a table named `views`, you can change this name in the config.
 Search for 'table_names->views' and change the value to something unique.

 ```winbatch
 php artisan migrate